hrushik-reddy/voice-clone/README.md

-# Hrushik's Voice Cloning API
+# Voice Cloning using OuteTTS

 A Flask-based API for voice cloning and text-to-speech generation using the OuteTTS library.